BryanWend/DemoKitMappingTool/README.md

 ## Current Progress

-There is two total canvases with Canvas One being completed.
+There is two total canvases.

  - Canvas One, the top canvas, is used to map component locations with the case.
  - Canvas Two, the bottom canvas, is used to map out the specific grid squares that are required to be cut out of the case.

 ## To Do

 - [ ] The bottom canvas is able to create shapes on click but cannot immediately place them into the grid layout.
-They have to be moved into a space in order to snap to grid.
+They must be moved into in order to snap to grid
-- [ ] Shape object declaration for multiple canvases can be simplified through use of array and a for loop with constructor because values must be hardcoded intially.
+- [x] Shape object declaration for multiple canvases can be simplified
+- [x] Enable saving of bottom canvas, not just top
-- [ ] Additional CSS Styling
+- [x] Additional CSS Styling
+- [x] Cleaning of HTML and CSS
 - [ ] \(Optional) Include a third canvas to map out bottom layer of internals.
 Canvas One only includes the top layer of required components